-Looking to delight guests at your party with Middle Eastern cuisine?
-With its rich and varied history, the region is a culinary treat and you have a lot of options.
-The catering experts at ServiceMarket are here to help.
-We have compiled the ultimate list of mouth-watering Middle Eastern food featuring everything from low-carb salads to scrumptious desserts – and drinks to wash everything down.
+Throwing a party soon and looking for ideas to make it memorable?
+Consider giving it a regional touch with Middle Eastern cuisine.
+The catering experts at ServiceMarket have compiled a list that includes everything from low-carb salads to scrumptious desserts – and drinks to wash everything down.
 Ready to select a menu and start preparing for your big event?
-Call a catering service in Dubai and pick from any of these favorites.
+Check out these options, shortlist, and get in touch with a catering service in Dubai!

 This light and tangy salad is perfect as a side dish or a meal starter.
 Fried or toasted pieces of pita are combined with mixed greens.
 Big chunks of tomatoes, and radishes add a dash of color.
 Topped off with a lime vinaigrette dressing, fattoush is a vegetarian’s delight but you certainly don’t need to be one to enjoy it!